Twisted Gelfand-Ponomarev modules: Acknowledgements

 \section{Acknowledgements}

 The authors are thankful to Ching-Li Chai for introducing this problem to them during a lecture series in the National Center for Theoretical Sciences, National Taiwan University.
+The authors are also grateful to William Crawley-Boevey and to Raphael Bennett-Tennenhaus for explaining their results in \cite{clannishalgebras:2024} and providing further references and suggestions.
 Yu is partially supported by the grants AS-IA-112-M01 and NSTC 114-2115-M-001-001.